Last Updated on May 7, 2022 by Sorin Petroj

 - 2020 Alexandra Palace, London: Andrew Baggaley (England)

 Thirdly, each player is entitled to one “double-ball” in each match.
-They can use it at any time provided they serve.
-This means that they can use a double point once, which will bring them many advantages over the opponent, making the game even more interesting.
-This thing in table tennis does not exist where each point counts one.
+They can use it at any time, provided they serve.
+This means that they can use a double point once, which will bring them many advantages over the opponent, making the game even more enjoyable.

-The final was decided by one point: 3:2 in sets and 15:14 in points was the result.
+The final was decided by one point: 3:2 in sets and 15:14 in points.

 Moreover, similarities still exist in large numbers.
-For example, when you hit the edge of the table, the same points count in table tennis and ping pong.
+For example, when you hit the table’s edge, the same points count in table tennis and ping pong.
 When the let is happening, the rules are the same, with the size of the tables and the number of sets for winning.
 You can see the basic rules on our Table Tennis Rules page.